a-lemonnier/Simple_HFS/README.md

 TODO:
 - _frac<> W6j
 - wavelength shift
+- cm^-1 to eV

 Dependencies:
-- cmake or make: a makefile is in Simple_HFS/make
+- cmake or make: a makefile is located in Simple_HFS/make/
 - gcc / g++ : c++11

 ********